poankth/poankth.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am currently a fourth-year PhD student at KTH Royal Institute of Technology, working under the guidance of Prof. Alexandre Proutiere.
+In June 2023, I embarked on an enriching internship journey with CyberAgent in Japan.
+Prior to my academic pursuit at KTH, I gained valuable research experience as an assistant in Chi-Jen Lu's lab at Academia Sinica.

 ## Research Interests